 A writing from the 3rd century BC states: “When heaven is about to confer a great responsibility upon any man, it will exercise his mind with suffering, subject his sinews and bones to hard work, expose his body to hunger, put him to poverty, place obstacles in the paths of his deeds so as to stimulate his mind, tone his nature, and improve wherever he is incompetent.”
 I must say that this quote is most likely hard to digest or even offensive to most within the modern, comfortable, unprepared, and weakened western church mindset.
 Do these words speak truth?
 Or, are these words a rock of offense to those who prefer the tonic and false narrative of ease and comfort?
 These words are certainly an offense to the camp which embraces that wealth, health, and prosperity as a given right to anybody who simply believes.
-Does a believer have a right to health if they are smokers or gluttonous?
+Does a believer have a right to health if they are gluttonous or eat unhealthy?
 Does a believer have a claim to prosperity if they’re naturally and spiritually lazy?
 Does a believer have a claim to healthy relationships if they’re a chronic gossip oozing with insecurity?
 Can a believer gain measures of prosperity by simply sowing a little seed cash to the televangelist?
 Can we throw every person, dogma, and every need into one basket and say: “This is what we should expect from God?”
-While God’s promises are true – maybe, our understanding, timing, and paths which lead to truth have been greatly misunderstood from a prophetic viewpoint.
+While God’s promises are true – maybe, our understanding, timing, and paths which lead to truth have been greatly misunderstood?

 We’ve all heard the timeless saying, “What doesn’t kill me, makes me stronger.”
 Is this statement true?
 Before we answer this question, we must agree that many societal traditions, whether old or new have various takes that attempt to define fate, predestination, and divine foreknowledge.
 Likewise, and interestingly, there are cultural beliefs in many parts of the world that similarly state that “God writes the destinies of each man upon their foreheads.”
 Suppose that on the day that your child is born; you are given two gifts – A pair of glasses that allows you to read your child’s future and a pencil that allows you to edit it.
 Suppose further, that the gifts come from God with full permission to use them as you please.
 What would you really do?

 Yet, we all must be very careful with that pencil!
 Our good intentions could actually make things far worse.
-If “what doesn’t kill us, makes us stronger” is correct in its purest sense, then the complete erasure of adversity from your child’s future would most likely leave him or her weak and under-developed in many ways.
+If “what doesn’t kill us, makes us stronger” is correct in its purest sense – then the complete erasure of adversity from your child’s future would most likely leave him or her weak and under-developed in many ways.

 As the end of days unfold and if we are in fact to endure to the end – we must understand with prophetic insight the aspects of adversity and its potential value both mentally and spiritually.
-People, in my opinion need adversity, set-backs, and even trauma to reach the highest levels of strength, fulfillment and personal development.
+People, in my opinion need adversity, set-backs, and yes, even trauma to reach the highest levels of strength, fulfillment and personal development.
 I understand that the before mentioned saying – “what doesn’t kill us, makes us stronger” cannot be taken literally in all life circumstances all of the time.
 People who face the real or present thoughts of their own deaths or who witness the violent deaths of others sometimes develop post traumatic stress disorder which is a debilitating condition that leaves its victims anxious and over-reactive.
 These people mentally change and crumble under the pressure of adversity.
 I must state emphatically that it is essential that we overcome and seek divine healing if we suffer from PTSD and anxiety related traits.
 People in the grip of these stress disorders reflect depression, anxiety attacks, negativity, and increased heart disease.
 It is the Lord’s desire to completely restore and renew our minds to reflect the mind of Christ.
 The body with its flesh and bones is certain to decay in a fallen world.
 However, assaults on the mind require spiritual intervention or healing as the mind possesses eternal significance.
 We will need and require this mental healing, assurance, faith, and power to be more than conquers.

 With that said, I want to bring a balanced approach and understanding to the statement “what doesn’t kill us, makes us stronger” as well as shed light upon the certain adversity that is coming in our lives.
 It is also imperative that the church (you and I) view and understand how adversity can be harmful, but more importantly, how it can also be very beneficial.